DenisYakovlev/e-commerce-shop/README.md

 In frontend directory create .env.prod file and put your values:
 * REACT_APP_API_BASE_URL - url of backend server, must be app_url/api to match nginx config

-**If you want to run in production**, create .env.prod files for those directories and fill with your values Also, go to nginx/nginx.conf if you want to change basic config for proxy server of your application
+Also, go to nginx/nginx.conf if you want to change basic config for proxy server of your application.

 ## Launching
 You can run production build from root directory with: